DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted

 To demonstrate that \texttt{Diplodocus.jl} is functioning at a basic level, the first test cases considered is that of the interaction between hard spheres. ``Hard spheres" here refer to a population of perfect spheres, all of common radius ($R_\circ=\sqrt{\sigma_T/\pi}$) and mass ($m_\circ=1836\,m_e$), interacting via elastic, binary collisions (the cross section for which is given in \aref{app: hard sphere x-sec}).

-If this population has an initially non-thermal distribution, via the effect of the interaction between particles, the population is expected to tend towards a thermal distribution, likewise, if the population is initially anisotropic (but with zero bulk velocity) it is expected to tend towards isotropy in the observer frame.
-To examine if DIPLODOCUS can reproduce this behaviour the collision matrix was evaluated for a momentum range of $p=10^{-5}\,m_ec$ to $10^{4}\,m_ec$ with a momentum space grid of $N_p\times N_u\times N_\phi=72\times8\times1$.
+If this population has an initially non-thermal distribution, via the effect of the interaction between particles, the population is expected to tend towards a thermal (Maxwell-J\"uttner) distribution, likewise, if the population is initially anisotropic (but with zero bulk velocity) it is expected to tend towards isotropy in the observer frame.
+To examine whether DIPLODOCUS can reproduce this behaviour the collision matrix was evaluated for a momentum range of $p=10^{-5}\,m_ec$ to $10^{4}\,m_ec$ with a momentum space grid of $N_p\times N_u\times N_\phi=72\times8\times1$ ($p$ bins are uniformly spaced in $\log_{10}p$ and $N_\phi=1$ corresponds to the assumption that particles are distributed axisymmetrically in momentum space).
 The spatial coordinates are taken to be Cartesian (as described in \aref{app: cart coords}) and the initial conditions of this population were taken to be a ``delta function" in momentum space, i.e. a single bin, which ranges from $p=10\,m_ec$ to $13.3\,m_ec$, and a polar angle range from $u=-0.25$ to $0.25$.

 \fref{fig: hard sphere p and u dis} shows the evolution of this system over time as a function of $p$ and $u$, with the first panel showing the initial conditions at $t=0$.
 Over several characteristic timescales, the spheres spread out in momentum space as a result of the elastic collisions.